wp-plugins/mibbit-webchat/readme.txt

 == Changelog ==

 = 0.6.3 =
-* Fixed the default settingsid.
+* Fixed the default settingsid and a typo.
 = 0.6.2 =
 * Fixed two include errors.
 = 0.6.1 =